data-forge/data-forge-js/README.md

 	var dataFrame = new dataForge.DataFrame({
 			columnNames: <column-names>,
 			values: <initial-values>,
-			index: [5, 10, 100]
+			index: [5, 10, 100, ...]
 		});

 	var series = new dataForge.Series({
 			values: <initial-values>,
-			index: [5, 10, 100]
+			index: [5, 10, 100, ...]
 		});

 A new index can easily be assigned to either Series or DataFrame using the `withIndex` function:

-	var dataFrameWithNewIndex = dataFrame.withIndex([1, 2, 3]);
+	var dataFrameWithNewIndex = dataFrame.withIndex([1, 2, 3, ...]);

 Most likely when using a DataFrame you will want to promote an existing column to an index:

 	var dataFrame = new dataForge.DataFrame(someConfig).setIndex("Col3");

-Be aware that promoting a column to an index in Data-Forge doesn't remove the column (as it does in Pandas).
-You can easily achieve this by calling `dropSeries`:
+Be aware that promoting a column to an index in Data-Forge doesn't remove the column (as it does in Pandas), however you can easily achieve this by calling `dropSeries`:

 	var dataFrame = new dataForge.DataFrame(someConfig).setIndex("Col3").dropSeries("Col3");